 2025

-San Diego Mesa College Art Gallery, March 26
+San Diego Mesa College Art Gallery, Into the Woods: Resplendent

 2024